-The plan used in this example has the following structure:
+The model used in this example has the following structure:

 Intuitively, a test designer proceeds with the current model and applies the constraints in the following way:

-One of the solutions, especially useful on larger plans, involves 3 steps.
+One of the solutions, especially useful on larger models, involves 3 steps.

 Step 1: Go to “Scenarios” tab in the ribbon and find the last row where “no possible value” appears (can use DesignWise search field/ Ctrl+F on Windows/ Command+F on Mac)